azadis/EMISAC/README.md

 Jeremy Maitin-Shepard in the Robotic Learning Lab, EECS department, UC Berkeley under the supervision of Prof. Pieter Abbeel.

-For any questions about the algorithm or the code, feel free to email sazadi156@gmail.com .
+For any question about the algorithm or the code, feel free to email sazadi156@gmail.com .

 ------------------------------------------------------------------------------------------
 This code gets the original 3D image stack and several parameters as the input and produces